viper-development/workshop-startup-dev/presentation.md

 - Meet **tomorrow at 1 pm**
 - We'll speak about some cool stuff!
 - We'll have a hackevening with pizza.
+- I'm here right now as long as needed to answer all questions and hack with you!

+# Software Dev. in Awesome Teams

+## Welcome & Chocolate Showcase!

+**Chocolate!**

+##